RussH-code/fht/Pipelines/Compositional shift pipeline/README.md

 Options | Details
 --------|--------
- first site freq  | Site-specific frequency for first group of organisms secondrate | Site-specific frequency for second group of organisms freq output | The name of the frequency comparison file in output percentage | The percentage of sites to filter alignment | The original multiple sequence alignment in phylip format
+ first site freq  | Site-specific frequency for first group of organisms second site freq | Site-specific frequency for second group of organisms freq output | The name of the frequency comparison file in output percentage | The percentage of sites to filter alignment | The original multiple sequence alignment in phylip format